 When I rounded the trunks, she was nowhere in sight.

 “Patricia?”
 I called her name softly, dropping into a defensive crouch.
-It wasn’t that dark here, I knew I should be able to see her, but the way stood blocked by a heaping mound of those blasted yellow glow-flowers.
+It wasn’t that dark here, I should’ve been able to see her, but the way stood blocked by a heaping mound of those blasted yellow glow-flowers.
 These were much larger than the one she had just bagged – that could have drawn her to them.
 But the thick stems and fat leaves grew too tightly for anyone to enter easily, and they stretched to either side, firmly blocking the way.
 It might have been beautiful, if I wasn’t busy panicking.

 What if something was in there?
 What if she had approached the growth out of excitement, heedless of the danger, and… My heart pounded a thunderous beat in my ears.
 “God, don’t let anything be eating her right now…” It had been a long time since I’d purposefully asked God for anything.
 I found myself doing it on this trip with distressing frequency.